denichodev/denicho-site/content/about.md

   <figcaption>This one sticks.</figcaption>
 </figure>

 Heya, I'm Deni Cho.
 I'm Indonesian and currently somehow living 10,000+ km away from home in Germany.
-I shared my life with my cat, Boba, who hardly lets me sleep in peace most of the time.
+I'm sharing my life with my cat, Boba, who hardly lets me sleep in peace most of the time.

 <figure>
   <img